Heart Attack

 More Surgical Options

-Our surgeons perform routine and complex surgeries and offer minimally invasive techniques when appropriate.
-During coronary artery bypass, we use small incisions to obtain the veins needed, resulting in less scarring and faster recovery.
+Our surgeons perform minimally invasive techniques when appropriate.
+During heart bypass surgery, we can use small incisions to harvest veins, resulting in less scarring and faster recovery.

-As a Duke patient, you may be eligible to participate in clinical trials that test novel heart treatments and surgical techniques before they are widely available.
+As a Duke patient, you may be eligible to participate in clinical trials that are testing new heart attack treatments and surgical techniques before they are widely available.

 Best Heart Hospital in North Carolina